Stock Certificate

 Common Stock Certificate Mistakes to Avoid

 Issuing shares without first confirming that the articles of incorporation authorize the class, series, and number of shares being issued, which can result in unauthorized and potentially void share issuances.
+A business plan should outline the capitalization strategy before any shares are issued.

 Omitting required restrictive legends on certificates for unregistered securities, exposing the corporation to liability under Section 5 of the Securities Act for facilitating illegal transfers.